-Special senses: eyes blurred, burning, light sensitive, swollen, aching, strained; ears "clogged", aching, tinnitus.
+Eyes–blurred, burning, light sensitive, swollen, aching, strained; ears–“clogged,” aching, tinnitus.

-Post-Marketing Experience: Data collected from post-marketing use of REVIA (naltrexone) show that most events usually occur early in the course of drug therapy and are transient.
-It is not always possible to distinguish these occurences from those signs and symptoms that may result from a withdrawal syndrome.
-Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, elevations in liver enzymes or bilirubin, hepatic function abnormalities or hepatitis, palpitations, myalgia, anxiety, confusion, emphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, and vision abnormalities.
+Data collected from postmarketing use of REVIA show that most events usually occur early in the course of drug therapy and are transient.
+It is not always possible to distinguish these occurrences from those signs and symptoms that may result from a withdrawal syndrome.
+Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, palpitations, myalgia, anxiety, confusion, euphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, vision abnormalities, and idiopathic thrombocytopenic purpura.

-Studies to evaluate possible interactions between REVIA (naltrexone) and drugs other than opiates have not been performed.
-Consequently, caution is advised if the concomitant administration of REVIA (naltrexone) and other drugs is required.
+Studies to evaluate possible interactions between REVIA and drugs other than opiates have not been performed.
+Consequently, caution is advised if the concomitant administration of REVIA and other drugs is required.

-Lethargy and somnolence have been reported following doses of REVIA (naltrexone) and thioridazine.
+Lethargy and somnolence have been reported following doses of REVIA and thioridazine.

-Patients taking REVIA (naltrexone) may not benefit from opioid containing medicines, such as cough and cold preparations, antidiarrheal preparations, and opioid analgesics.
-In an emergency situation when opioid analgesia must be administered to a patient receiving REVIA (naltrexone) , the amount of opioid required may be greater than usual, and the resulting respiratory depression may be deeper and more prolonged (see PRECAUTIONS ).
+Patients taking REVIA may not benefit from opioid containing medicines, such as cough and cold preparations, antidiarrheal preparations, and opioid analgesics.
+In an emergency situation when opioid analgesia must be administered to a patient receiving REVIA, the amount of opioid required may be greater than usual, and the resulting respiratory depression may be deeper and more prolonged (see PRECAUTIONS).